Yamaha REV7

 Total Professional Capability

 Electronically balanced TRS phone jacks (which also accepts mono phone plugs) as well as XLR type input and output terminals can be used with all professional equipment.
 Stereo and Mono inputs may be received, producing a stereo reverb output.
-The Digital/Analog and Analog/Digital converters feature a high sampling rate so that an ultra-wide dynamic range is possible with any input with no unwanted compression or noise.
+The Digital/Analogue and Analogue/Digital converters feature a high sampling rate so that an ultra-wide dynamic range is possible with any input with no unwanted compression or noise.
 A 3-band parametric EQ is also featured to “fine tune” reverb sounds.

 LED & LCD Displays